Trams in Milan: Projects

 The southernmost section of Via Ripamonti, running from the Vigentino neighbourhood to the municipal border with Opera is being prepared for an eventual extension of line 24, but no procurement for actual track-laying and tram operation has been approved as of March 2016.
+In December 2022, the municipality approved the project for an extension of the line of 1.3 km to the IEO (literally: "European Institute of oncology"), which will take the tram closer to Opera.